ScriptLab33/ubuntu-media-server/README.md

 - If you encounter permissions issues, verify that your user is correctly added to the Docker group and that you have logged out and back in for the changes to take effect.
 - For networking issues, ensure your firewall settings allow traffic on the necessary ports.

+## Conclusion

+Congratulations on setting up your Ubuntu Media Server!
+You now have a powerful setup for managing and streaming your media content.
+Explore adding your media to Jellyfin, configuring Sonarr and Radarr for automatic downloads, and optimizing your server performance.

+Feel free to contribute to this guide or suggest improvements.
+Happy streaming!

+## Original script
 ```
 sudo apt-get update -y
 #sudo apt install -t $(grep VERSION_CODENAME /etc/os-release | cut -d '=' -f 2)-backports cockpit -y